permitio/permit-cli/CONTRIBUTING.md

    ```
 6. **Submit PR**: Open a pull request, linking to the issue and explaining your changes clearly.

 We aim to review all PRs promptly.
-After you submit a PR, here’s what you can expect:
+After you submit a PR, here's what you can expect:

 1. **Initial Review:** A maintainer will review your PR within a few days.
 If there are any issues, they will provide feedback.
 2. **Feedback:** If changes are needed, please make the necessary updates and push them to your branch.
 The PR will be updated automatically.